As used in Chapters 1501:13-1 to 1501:13-14 of the Administrative Code:

 (2) The areas upon which such activities occur or where such activities disturb the natural land surface.
 Such areas include any adjacent land the use of which is incidental to any such activities, all lands affected by the construction of new roads or improvement or use of existing roads to gain access to the site of such activities, and for hauling, excavation, workings, impoundments, dams, ventilation shafts, entryways, refuse banks, dumps, stockpiles, overburden piles, spoil banks, culm banks, holes or depressions, repair areas, storage areas, processing areas, shipping areas and other areas upon which are sited structures, facilities, or other property or materials on the surface, resulting from or incident to such activities.
 Separation by a stream, roadway, or utility easement does not preclude two or more contiguous tracts of land from being considered contiguous.

-(Z) "Coal preparation" means chemical or physical processing and the cleaning, concentrating, or other processing or preparation of coal.
+(AA) "Coal preparation" means chemical or physical processing and the cleaning, concentrating, or other processing or preparation of coal.

-(AA) "Coal preparation plant" means a facility where coal is subjected to chemical or physical processing or cleaning, concentrating, or other processing or preparation.
+(BB) "Coal preparation plant" means a facility where coal is subjected to chemical or physical processing or cleaning, concentrating, or other processing or preparation.
 It includes facilities associated with the coal preparation plant, including, but not limited to, the following: loading facilities; storage and stockpile facilities; sheds, shops, and other buildings; water treatment and water storage facilities; settling basins and impoundments; and coal processing and other waste disposal areas.

-(BB) "Coal processing waste" means earth materials which are wasted or otherwise separated from the product coal after physical or chemical processing, cleaning, or concentrating of coal.
+(CC) "Coal processing waste" means earth materials which are wasted or otherwise separated from the product coal after physical or chemical processing, cleaning, or concentrating of coal.

-(CC) "Collateral bond" means an indemnity agreement in a sum certain payable only to the state and executed by the permittee or applicant as principal which is supported by one or more of the following:
+(DD) "Collateral bond" means an indemnity agreement in a sum certain payable only to the state and executed by the permittee or applicant as principal which is supported by one or more of the following: